Amy Schumer: 2013–2019: Inside Amy Schumer

 Schumer started her first world tour on August 26 in Dublin.
 Also that year, Schumer wrote a memoir, entitled The Girl with the Lower Back Tattoo.
 It held the top position on The New York Times Non-Fiction Best Seller list for two weeks in September 2016 and garnered her a nomination for the Grammy Award for Best Spoken Word Album.
 Schumer made her Broadway debut in 2017 acting in Steve Martin's comedy play Meteor Shower alongside Keegan-Michael Key, Laura Benanti and Jeremy Shamos.
-The play revolves around about two couples in 1993 who spend an evening with each other.
-David Rooney of The Hollywood Reporter wrote "Schumer is one of four terrific performers who juice the entertainment of this high-sheen production...which would never have made it this far without Martin’s name behind it, or more crucially, without the marquee draw of Schumer making her Broadway debut."
+The play revolves around two couples in 1993 who spend an evening with each other.
+David Rooney of The Hollywood Reporter wrote "Schumer is one of four terrific performers who juice the entertainment of this high-sheen production...which would never have made it this far without Martin's name behind it, or more crucially, without the marquee draw of Schumer making her Broadway debut."
 Schumer was nominated for the Tony Award for Best Actress in a Play losing to Glenda Jackson for the revival of Edward Albee's Three Tall Women.

 In 2018, she starred in the comedy film I Feel Pretty which received negative reviews from critics.
 Spotify released the original podcast Amy Schumer Presents: 3 Girls, 1 Keith on June 21, 2018, starring Schumer and her best comedy friends Rachel Feinstein, Bridget Everett and Keith Robinson as they talk about comedy, pop culture, politics and their personal lives.
-She released her standup special Amy Schumer: Growing (2019) on Netflix to received positive reviews.
-Schumer receiving a Primetime Emmy Award for Outstanding Writing for a Variety Special nomination.
+She released her standup special Amy Schumer: Growing (2019) on Netflix to positive reviews.
+Schumer received a Primetime Emmy Award for Outstanding Writing for a Variety Special nomination.
 That same year she appeared as herself in the CBS comedy No Activity and the HBO series Crashing.